owenBeresford/solemn-sandfish/README.md

 [like npm packages.json steps, but needs to happen after you have a dev Python installed] All these commands assume you are in the project root, and can be added to an IDE if you wished.

+Tools can be handled easier if the project base_directory is in the PYTHON_PATH.
+You could do the following (not sure about this step, as its not production code): pwd > $(python -m site --user-site)/verbs.pth

 - install: pip install -r requirements.txt
 - install-build: pip install -r requirements-dev.txt
    - aka verbs-dev in Linux package naming schemes
 - build: # this is python, nil
    - for a large scale service, I would apply a byte code optimiser, but out-of-scope.
+- headers: stubgen --include-docstrings $FILES -o ./
+   - if code is changed a noticeable amount, it may be wise to do this step to spot link/import errors faster
 - lint: isort --profile black verbs/; black verbs/; pylint --recursive=y .
 - test: python verbs/test/
 - run: python verbs/main.py runserver